ansilo-data/ansilo/README.md

 ![Ansilo](https://uploads-ssl.webflow.com/634643648780f64459633a43/638ace9b90ec6df05064bc70_logo-with-text-sm.png)

-Ansilo is a stateless postgres container with JWT auth and an universal foreign data wrapper, making it simple to build interopable data products on top of your existing databases.
+Ansilo is a stateless postgres container with JWT auth and a universal foreign data wrapper, making it simple to build interopable data products on top of your existing databases.

 The vision for Ansilo is to massively reduce the burden of having data spread across multiple databases or vendors by leveraging postgres and [SQL/MED](https://en.wikipedia.org/wiki/SQL/MED) to provide a simple and standards-compliant interface to query, copy or move data across disparate systems.